swiss-seismological-service/scrtdd/README.md

 This module can also be used to perform (non-real-time) full event catalog Double-Difference relocation, which is covered by another paper: "A Double-Difference Earthquake Location Algorithm: Method and Application to the Northern Hayward Fault, California" by Felix Waldhauser et al.

-The actual Double-Difference inversion method is performed by the hypoDD software, which has to be installed in the system (currently tested on version 1.3 and 2.1b).
+The actual Double-Difference inversion method is currently performed by the hypoDD software, which has to be installed in the system (currently tested on version 1.3 and 2.1b).

 ## Compile